 The Inner Alchemy

-The Inner Alchemy offers us an invitation to create Authentic Roots.®
+The Inner Alchemy offers us an invitation to powerfully create for ourselves Authentic Roots.®

-It is a process of returning to and re~membering Self, Body, Sexuality, Sensations and Movement and rising up from the medicine each individual discovers in the poison of sexual trauma.
+It is a process of returning to and re~membering Self, Body, Sexuality, Sensations and Movement as safe and pleasurable experiences, and rising up from the medicine each individual discovers in the poison of sexual abuse.

-From the intelligence of one human’s body that has experienced childhood sexual trauma and the disruption this causes within the “bodymind”, as a language to another human’s body.
+From the intelligence of one human’s body that has experienced childhood sexual abuse and the disruption this causes within the “bodymind”, as a rich language full of compassion, to another human’s body.

 Without a structured design, that allows for the process to be flexible to each individual and the individual circumstances around sexual trauma, the methodology of Authentic Roots® embraces an inquiry of: